Adrian Borland: Death

 "She said: "His thoughts were coming out loud and at one point he said there's always the railway line".
 She called 999 but by the time police arrived he had disappeared and was reported as a high-risk missing person.

 That night Mr Borland turned up at Kennington Police Station claiming he was being chased.
 Later he rang his mother to say he was in a curry house in Kennington.
 She alerted police and following a series of phone calls and hold-ups he was eventually dropped off at his mother's home at around 3.15 am by officers who described his state of mind as "lucid"."

-The night of the 25th, Borland slipped away to Wimbledon Station.
-In the early hours of the 26th, horrified commuters watched as Borland died by throwing himself under a train.
+On the night of 25 April, Borland slipped away to Wimbledon station.
+In the early hours of the 26 April, horrified commuters watched as Borland died by throwing himself under a train.
 He was 41 years of age, and was interred at the Merton & Sutton Joint Cemetery, London.
 In an account given by drummer Mike Dudley his funeral was attended by his parents, Bob Lawrence and Adrian Janes of The Outsiders, original Sound keyboardist Bi Marshall, early Sound manager Stephen Budd and Wally Brill, co-producer of Heads and Hearts and Harmony and Destruction, among a multitude of others.